 Scottish Gemmological Association

-The 2018 SGA Conference will be held at the Westerwood Hotel at Dulatur near Cumbernauld starting on Friday the 4th May.
+The 2019 SGA Conference will once again be held at the Westerwood Hotel at Dulatur near Cumbernauld starting on Friday the 3rd of May.

 Scottish Gemmological Association Conference